 How to read CMIs

 Consumer Medicine Information (CMI) leaflets provide information about the medicine you are taking.
-Learn more about where to find your CMI and how to use it.
+Here's how to use them.

 Are generic medicines the same as brand-name medicines?

 To mark Be Medicinewise Week 2019, here's what you need to know about generic versus brand-name medicines and their ingredients.